 As detailed in the Narrative Report, LB Richmond and Wandsworth Council formed a shared staffing arrangement from the 1 October 2016.
-LB Richmond has not incurred any continued set up costs in 2020/21 or 2019/20.
 Where LB Richmond has entered into specific relationships with Wandsworth Council and its existing partners, these are detailed below.